lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

 </div>
 ```

 How cool is that?
-Now you can add new flats on your home-page just by updating `flats.yml` file.
+Now you can add new flats on your home-page just by updating `flats.yml`.
 Find more infos on data in [Middleman documentation](https://middlemanapp.com/advanced/data_files/).

 ## Middleman vs. Rails

 In Rails, we will have a real DB (not YAML files) and we will use Active Record to connect to this DB.
 That being said, the ERB template will be very similar.
 Just replace `data.flats` by `Flat.all` in the code above and that's it!

-Do you see how frontend and backend will magically connect?
+**Do you see how frontend and backend will magically connect?**

 We hope you do :)

 ## Dynamic page